KevWal/KWTracker/README.md

  *  1 x SX1278 LoRa chip (or compatible LoRa chip.
 Basically it will work with all sx127x series chips)
  *  1 x ATGM336H, BN220 GPS (9600 Baud) or any UBlox or compatible GPS device like a NEO6 or NEO8.
 I recommend the ATGM336H GPS module.

-Note that currently setting different flightmodes in uBlox GPS modules is not supported.
-This could cause GPS failures above 18km when using uBlox GPS modules.
-I recommend using the ATGM336H GPS modules.

 Connect the T-Deer as an Arduino Mini to the Arduino IDE.
 Many parameters are user adjustable in settings.h